November 16, 2016

 Rope drag is one of the critical components of safe, efficient and effective roped climbing, following close behind lead protection and belaying.
 In the past, runners (gear placed on lead) were kept to a minimum, with only half a dozen pieces being placed.
-Added to this pitches tended to be short, a forty-five-metre rope the standard, then fifty, then sixty, and now seventy.
+Added to this pitches tended to be short, a forty-five-metre rope being the standard, then fifty, then sixty, and now seventy.
 Often the classic pitches are only thirty metres long.
 Add to this the use of double ropes in Europe and straight-up pitches in the US while using single ropes and drag was not a problem.

 Fast forward to today.
 Now we have super long ropes, we string pitches together, and may place twenty runners on a single pitch.
 Climbs can also be very complex, traversing, going in and around features, adding to the friction on the rope.
-Another factor is moving together on multi-pitch/alpine climbs, were a free-running rope is vital to avoid issues, like trying to do a hard move way above gear with ten foot of slack held in your teeth!.
+Another factor is moving together on multi-pitch/alpine climbs, where a free-running rope is vital to avoid issues, like trying to do a hard move way above gear with ten foot of slack held in your teeth!.

 The dangers of drag

-The primary issue with rope drag is that is stopping you being able to freely move, resulting in very unenjoyable climbing (like dragging a sandbag), which could cause you to fall off, or just waste time, forcing you to belay mid-pitch.
+The primary issue with rope drag is that is stopping you from being able to freely move, resulting in very unenjoyable climbing (like dragging a sandbag), which could cause you to fall off, or just waste time, forcing you to belay mid-pitch.
 Trying to clip gear can also be very difficult, pulling up the rope, plus a tight rope has a higher chance of plucking out gear.

 A secondary issue is that a rope that has a lot of drag is less dynamic, which can be an issue on marginal gear, fixed pegs, ice gear.
 Also, a point of drag tends to be a contact point with the rock, and any fall can result in rope damage, and if not that then some wear and tear.
-I’ve seen a rope almost destroyed by a couple of shortfalls were a twin rope was running over a sharp edge (sheath damage).
+I’ve seen a rope almost destroyed by a couple of shortfalls where a twin rope was running over a sharp edge (sheath damage).

 How to avoid drag